-Learn all about bugs in Buffalo Grove.
-Girls will make a bug box, go on a bug-finding walk, and create their own cool bug art.
-Please note: Since this is an outdoor program, it will only be available April thru June.
+Girls will learn all about bugs in Buffalo Grove, go on a bug-finding walk, and create their own cool bug art.

 Your Troop will explore their creative side as they get inspired by an art exhibit, then try painting a still life, painting a mood, and painting without brushes.

 Please note: This program is only available in December.

 Learn what makes Buffalo Grove special!
 Girls will learn about local landmarks, discover the symbols in the town flag and the U.S. flag, and make a felt flag to take home.

 Learn all about letterboxing.
 Girls will discover what letterboxing is, practice solving clues, make a stamp for their own letterbox, and go on a sample letterbox hunt.

 Girls practice problem solving as they learn about old-fashioned inventions, identify new problems, and brainstorm creative ways to solve them.

 This exciting program lets girls learn about life on a covered wagon, bake bread from scratch, and hand-sew their own apron while enjoying one of the

 all-time classics of children’s literature.
 Please note: This program is available from January thru May only.